 Why Reddit Built Their Advertising System On The Adzerk Platform

-Since reddit switched from a homemade solution to Adzerk's Native Ads API, they've gotten more transparency for their advertisers, better targeting capabilities, and a team of developers standing behind them.
+Since reddit switched from a homemade native ad solution to Adzerk's, they've gotten more transparency for their advertisers, better targeting capabilities, and a team of (Adzerk) developers providing 24/7 support.
 Here's how they did it:

 The front page of the internet